jhxu140/Network-Graphs-and-Network-Analysis/README.md

 The visualization below used a very cool funcion called force-directed layout function to calculate the position of each node.
 Generally, The more mutual connections nodes share, The closer those nodes will cluster.
 Also different clusters of nodes will be pulled away from each other.

-# Network Graphs of users with at least 2 common friends
+# Network Graphs of Users with at Least 2 Common Friends

 ![Screenshot](networkgraph_two_simple.jpg)